berkes/connecting_drupal/connecting_drupal/melencolia_I/01_melencolia.md

 #Melencolia#
 * A (really) simple mapper.
 * A (really) simple reducer.
-* Not to be confused with Map/Reduce
+* Not to be confused with Map/Reduce.
+* A way to keep business logic out of the template.

 !SLIDE bullets incremental
 #Melencolia#
-* Each field can be included
+* Each field can be included.
-* Each field can be processed _(Busyness Logic)_
+* Each field can be processed _(Busyness Logic)_.
-* Each field can be combined
+* Each field can be combined.

 !SLIDE code small
 # Example #